emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

-= 7.27 =
+= 7.36 =

-Upgrade now to get enhanced import and export support for the Business Directory plugin, delivering smoother compatibility and a more reliable experience.
+Upgrade now to fix an SSRF vulnerability and improve URL validation.